Nina Freeman

 Nina Marie Freeman (born March 15, 1990) is an American video game designer known for her games with themes of sexuality and self-reflection.
 A former game designer at Fullbright, she developed and published numerous video games and is a co-founder of the Code Liberation Foundation, a non-for-profit organization that makes an effort to diversify employment within STEAM fields.

 Academic career and personal life

 While a student at Pace University in Lower Manhattan, New York, Freeman was drawn to the work of Frank O’Hara and other poets of the New York School.
 She admired how they documented their lives through verses that were witty, conversational, and confessional all at once.

-As a teenager, Freeman was a devoted player of Final Fantasy Online, an MMORPG.